Skip Navigation

 Methadone Category: Opioids

-(also called: meth, juice, phy)
+Also called: meth, juice, phy.

 How it’s used

 Methadone is a green or blue liquid which you drink.
 It can only be prescribed by certain GPs.
-Methadone can help you to reduce your cravings if you are addicted to heroin.
+Methadone can help you reduce your cravings if you are addicted to heroin.
 It is an opiate, from the same family as heroin and morphine.

 Short-term effects